medic/cht-core/scripts/mobile-service-stack/README.md

 # Process to Run Developer Builds on Mobile Devices
-This process is relevant for viewing Medic services on mobile devices when Medic's services are run on a developer machine running Webapp >v3.5.0.
+This process is relevant for viewing the Medic webapp on mobile devices when the api service is run on a developer machine running Webapp >v3.5.0.
 Webapp v3.5.0 relies on service workers, which require a valid HTTPS certificate to function.
-Follow these steps to make your developer build accessible via a trusted url https://medic.dev from your android device.
+Follow these steps to make your developer build accessible from your android device at the trusted url https://medic.dev.

 ## Preparing (do this once)
 ### Setup for an android devices
-Perform these steps **once** for each Android device you wish to use for running developer builds:
+Perform these steps **once** for each Android device you wish to use:

 1. Install the Medic Mobile Android App by following [these installation steps](https://github.com/medic/medic-android#installation) or downloading it from the app store.
 1. Install Medic's developer certificate as a trusted authority.